MicrosoftDocs/well-architected/well-architected/operational-excellence/automate-tasks.md

 - Integrate source control.

+**Azure Update Manager** - [Update Manager](/azure/update-manager/overview) is a unified service to help manage and govern updates for all your machines.
+You can monitor Windows and Linux update compliance across your deployments in Azure, on-premises, and on other cloud platforms from a single dashboard.
+You can also use Update Manager to make real-time updates or schedule them within a defined maintenance window.
+Use Update Manager to:

+- Oversee compliance on your entire fleet of machines.
+- Schedule recurring updates
+- Deploy critical updates

 **Azure Deployment Environments**: [Deployment Environments](/azure/deployment-environments/overview-what-is-azure-deployment-environments) enables development teams to quickly create consistent app infrastructure by using project-based templates.
 These templates minimize setup time and maximize security, compliance, and cost efficiency.
 A deployment environment is a collection of Azure resources that are deployed in predefined subscriptions.
 Development infrastructure administrators can enforce enterprise security policies and provide a curated set of predefined IaC templates.

 Development infrastructure administrators define deployment environments as catalog items.
 Catalog items are hosted in a GitHub or Azure DevOps repository, called a *catalog*.
 A catalog item consists of an IaC template and a manifest.yaml file.